Farmington, New Hampshire: History

 Inhabitants of the Northwest Parish were taxed to support both the meetinghouse and minister on Rochester Hill about 12 mi away, a distance which made attendance difficult.
 A movement began in the 1770s to establish a separate township, and in 1783 a petition for charter was submitted to the state legislature.
 It was denied, but another petition in 1798 was granted.
-With about 1,000 inhabitants, Farmington was incorporated.
+With about 1,000 inhabitants, Farmington was incorporated. and it was named after its farmland.
 In 1800, a 40 by 50 ft, two-story meetinghouse was erected on Meetinghouse Hill.
 The same year, John Wingate established a blacksmithy.
 He would also become proprietor of Wingate's Tavern.

 In the 19th century, the community developed a prime shoemaking industry, and was one of the first places to use automated machines instead of handwork.
 In 1836, shoe manufacturing began at a shop on Spring Street built by E. H. Badger, although it was soon abandoned to creditors.
 Martin Luther Hayes took over the business, and by 1840 was successful enough to enlarge the building.
 The town would be connected by railroad to Dover in 1849, with the line extended to Alton Bay in 1851.
 Shoes were shipped to Boston to be sold at semi-annual auctions for 50 cents a pair.

 Following the Civil War, the shoe business boomed and numerous factories were built.
 Farmington was known as "The Shoe Capital of New Hampshire" for some time.
 Other factories produced knives, knit underwear, wooden boxes, wooden handles and carriages.
 A large fire in 1875 destroyed much of the center of town, but the community survived.
 Brushes were manufactured by the F. W. Browne Company, from which Booker T. Washington ordered twelve street brooms in 1915 for use at the Tuskegee Institute.
 The town was home to five blacksmith shops, a movie theater, and two hotels.
 The Panic of 1893 closed all but two large shoe factories.
 Local industries faded in the latter half of the 20th century.
 Most of the factories were either demolished or converted into other purposes.